THE MOST TRUSTED COPYCAT RECIPES

 The original dish from Nashville is made with crispy fried chicken that's doused with a top-secret spicy chili sauce and served on sliced white bread with dill pickles on top.
 KFC's version is served with just pickles, no bread (a biscuit on the side instead), and is made by soaking the chain's Extra Crispy Fried Chicken with the oily chili sauce from a squirt bottle.
 Since there isn't any water in the sauce, just oil, the chicken stays crispy, regardless of how much sauce is applied.

-To make a home version of KFC Nashville Hot Chicken, you first need to prepare the chicken, either using my KFC Extra Crispy Chicken recipe included below, or by baking or frying some of the pre-breaded chicken pieces you can find frozen in just about every grocery store.
+For my KFC Nashville Hot Chicken copycat recipe, you first need to prepare the chicken, either using my KFC Extra Crispy Chicken recipe included below, or by baking or frying some of the pre-breaded chicken pieces you can find frozen in just about every grocery store.
 While the chicken is brining, make the sauce and pour it into a squirt bottle or spouted measuring cup.
 Apply it to your chicken when it's done (shake it or stir it first!), then top it with dill pickle slices.

 Read more